orvi-tmp/learning-c-with-pebble/chapter03.md

 >**Why Are Floating Point Computations So Bad?**
 >
-So why are floating point computations so bad to do on the Pebble watch CPU?
+So why are floating point computations so bad to do on the Pebble smartwatch CPU?
 Floating point operations can be up to 3 times slower.
 First, floating point numbers are stored in an encoded form called [IEEE 754 format](https://en.wikipedia.org/wiki/Single-precision_floating-point_format "IEEE 754 format").
 Every use of a floating point number means unpacking and repacking the values for computation.
 >
 Second, because floating point numbers have binary points and are stored with exponents, floating point computations can be very slow.
 Addition and subtraction have a long algorithm ([see here for an example](https://www.cs.umd.edu/class/sum2003/cmsc311/Notes/BinMath/addFloat.html)) and multiplication and division is even longer ([this YouTube video is good at showing the long algorithm](https://www.youtube.com/watch?v=DuOwT2hZOiw)).
 Most CPUs that can handle floating point operations use an additional floating point coprocessor.
-The Pebble watch CPU does not have that extra coprocessor, and in a CPU where we have to be very stingy about when to do floating-point operations, doing as much as possible with integers makes sense.
+The Pebble smartwatch CPU does not have that extra coprocessor, and in a CPU where we have to be very stingy about when to do floating-point operations, doing as much as possible with integers makes sense.

 1. You will again find functions that implement the top and bottom buttons.
 Put code in each to move to the next letter in the alphabet and the previous letter in the alphabet when the top or bottom buttons are pressed, respectively.